Can I adopt if I live in a flat?

 What is the adoption donation fee?

-The adoption donation is £270.
+Our adoption fee is on average £350, dependant on the dog.
 This is not a purchase price, this is a donation that helps the charity to rescue and rehabilitate more dogs that need our help.
 This is non-refundable.

 What support is offered after adoption?